Discrimination based on skin tone: Mexico

 The average Mexican is located within the 3rd and 4th wealth quintiles, while Mexicans with darker skin tones are averaged below the 2nd wealth quintile.
 A maximal change in skin tone in Mexico, from lightest to darkest, is associated with a 51.5% decrease in material wealth.
-This study also found that while 2.5 percent of white Mexicans surveyed by Vanderbilt's pollsters don't have running water, upward of 11 percent of dark-skinned citizens said they lack this basic necessity.
+This study also found that while 2.5 percent of white Mexicans surveyed by Vanderbilt's pollsters do not have running water, upward of 11 percent of dark-skinned citizens said they lack this basic necessity.
 Similarly, 7.5 percent of white Mexicans reported lacking an in-home bathroom, while 20 percent of dark-skinned Mexicans lacked such convenience.
 Researchers concluded that not only does the color of one's skin in Mexico negatively predict economic and educational outcomes, but it is also among the strongest factors found in this study.

-Mexico had traditionally celebrated its "raza mestiza", or mixed-race society.
-For example, in 2017, President Enrique Peña Nieto declared "el mestizaje" (mixed race) "the future of humanity."
+Mexico had traditionally celebrated its raza mestiza, or "mixed-race" society.
+For example, in 2017, President Enrique Peña Nieto declared el mestizaje ("mixed race") to be "the future of humanity".
 Although more than half of Mexico's population identifies as mixed race, race and skin color have a greater effect on Mexicans' human development and capital accumulation than any other variable.
 Vanderbilt's results show that the skin color gap in Mexico is two times the achievement gap between northern and southern Mexicans, something that is often referred to in Mexico.
 Vanderbilt's study shows that the skin color gap is five times greater than the urban/rural divide in Mexico.
 It has a significantly greater effect on wealth and education than ethnicity (indigenous versus white or mixed) does.
 When Aeromexico recruited new employees in 2013, they specified "nadie moreno", or no dark-skinned people.
 This type of colorism and racism in Mexico is often ignored or explained by cultural divides.
 Because Mexico consists of ethnic, cultural, and linguistic diversity, many Mexicans argue that darker-skinned citizens tend to live in historically disadvantaged and highly indigenous areas.